yashcrest/MERN-CHAT-APP/backend/readme.md

 - every route logic will be in Controllers folder (i.e. functions and all)
 - In user routes we want to just map the logic from the controller file.

+### To do:

+- need to change strict: true, when the app is pushed to production in generateToken.js